railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 .. tip::   **More information**  *States*

     Open ERP distinguishes between the states *confirmed* and *assigned*.
-You say that an item is confirmed when it's known to be needed but not yet capable of being supplied, generally because the required products aren't available in stock.
+You say that an item is confirmed when it's needed but the available stock is insufficient.

     You say that an item is assigned when the storesperson reserves it.
 The necessary products have been reserved for this specific operation.

 You can confirm a customer delivery using the 'Confirm' button.
 A window then opens where you can enter the quantities actually delivered.
 If you enter a value less than the forecast one, Open ERP automatically generates a partial delivery notes and a new order for the remaining items.
-For this exercise, just confirm the whole order.
+For this exercise, just confirm all the products.

 If you return to the list of current orders you will see that your order has now been marked as delivered (done).
-A progress indicator from 0% to 100% is shown by each order so that the salesperson can follow the progress of their orders.
+A progress indicator from 0% to 100% is shown by each order so that the salesperson can follow the progress of their orders at a glance.

     .. image:: images/stock_sale_tree.png
        :align: center

 *List of orders with their delivery state.*

-Stock analysis
+   .. tip::  **More information** *Negative Stock*

+     Stock Management is very flexible so that it can be effective.
+For example if you forget to enter products at goods in, this won't prevent you from sending them to customers.
+In Open ERP you can force all operations manually using the button “Force assignment”.
+In this case, your stocks risk falling negative.
+You should monitor all stocks for negative levels and carry out an inventory correction when that happens.

+Analysing stock
 ---------------

 Now look at the effect of these operations on stock management.
 There are several ways of viewing stocks: